Skip to main content

 Bosch charge-spot for electric cars in Singapore, 2011

-The neighboring state of Singapore gradually became a hub of global trade for Southeast Asian goods.
-Bosch founded its own trading company there in 1972 and thus took over charge of operations from its trading partners.
-After that, a central sales office for Southeast Asia was opened in 1988, and in 1997 Bosch set up regional headquarters in Singapore to coordinate business activities in the ASEAN countries.
+Next to Malaysia, Singapore gradually became a hub of global trade for Southeast Asia in the 1980s.
+Bosch founded its own trading company in 1972, and thus took over Bosch’s operations from its trading partners.
+After that, a central sales office for Southeast Asia was opened in 1988, and in 1997, Bosch set up regional headquarters in Singapore to coordinate business activities in the region.

 Production of pushbelts for CVTs, 2015